Improving sampling by modifying the effective diffusion: Optimizing the diffusion: the kinetic case

-First introduced in~\cite{duane_1987}, HMC algorithms generates a Markov chain~$(q^n,p^n)_{n\geqslant0}$ in the augmented space~$\calQ\times\bbR^{d}$ such that the marginal in position of the equilibrium probability distribution is the target Gibbs probability distribution~$\pi$ defined in~\eqref{eq:gibbs_measure}.
+First introduced in~\cite{duane_1987}, HMC algorithms generate a Markov chain~$(q^n,p^n)_{n\geqslant0}$ in the augmented space~$\calQ\times\bbR^{d}$ such that the marginal in position of the equilibrium probability distribution is the target Boltzmann-Gibbs probability distribution~$\pi$ defined in~\eqref{eq:gibbs_measure}.
 The additional variable~$p^n$ is a momentum associated with the position~$q^n$.
-HMC algorithms are built on three blocks: (i) a partial or full resampling of the momentum variable, (ii) the integration of Hamiltonian dynamics using the Generalized Störmer--Verlet (GSV) scheme~\cite{hairer_2006} and (iii) a Metropolis--Hastings accept/reject procedure.
+HMC algorithms are built on three blocks: (i) a partial or full resampling of the momentum variable, (ii) the integration of Hamiltonian dynamics using the (possibly Generalized) Störmer--Verlet scheme~\cite{hairer_2006} and (iii) a Metropolis--Hastings accept/reject procedure.
 When the momentum variable is partially refreshed, the algorithm is referred to as a Generalized HMC algorithm~\cite{horowitz_1991}.
-If the Hamiltonian function is denoted by~$H$, then the density of the equilibrium probability distribution of the Markov chain is proportional to~$\rme^{-\beta H}$, and~$H$ is constructed such that its marginal in position is exactly the Gibbs measure~$\pi$ defined by~\eqref{eq:gibbs_measure}.
+HMC algorithms sample measures in the phase space of the form ~$\tilde Z^{-1} \rme^{-\beta H(q,p)} \rmd q \rmd p$ for some Hamiltonian function $H$ chosen such that the marginal in the position variable $q$ is the measure~$\pi$ defined by~\eqref{eq:gibbs_measure}.
+Here and in the following $\tilde Z=\int_{\calQ\times\bbR^{d}} \rme^{-\beta H(q,p)} \rmd q \rmd p$ denotes the normalizing constant in phase space, assumed to be finite.
+Standard HMC algorithms rely on the Hamiltonian function